TheOdinProject/curriculum/JS101/DOM-manipulation.md

 const div = document.createElement('div');
 ```

-\*_An important note is that, although you've create an element.
+\*_An important note is that, although you've created an element.
 It's not yet visible or attached to the DOM.
 It's just kind of floating around._

 #### Append Elements